 We often come across successful business owners who hope that one of their children should take over from them and run the business.
 Sometimes this works, we currently have a Melbourne based client where the son is doing a magnificent job as CEO.

 Unfortunately, we know of many inter-generational transitions where the daughters or sons have proven incapable of running their parents’ business.
-We have recently come across a couple of businesses in Sydney, interestingly both were on the Northern Beaches, where the second generation were far more adept at surfing than running their parents’ business.
+We have recently come across a couple of businesses in Sydney, interestingly both were on the Northern Beaches, where the second generation was far more adept at surfing than running their parents’ business.

 The cost of a son or daughter failing in their role as CEO of the family business is much more than just financial.
 It can lead to lifelong feelings of failure and worthlessness for the son or daughter, rancour from other family members combined with guilt and sadness for the parents.